-This course will examine the experience of African Americans from a socially inclusive, transcultural & interdisciplinary perspective.
+This course is a continuation of the concentrated instruction in the expressive and receptive practice of advanced fingerspelling.
+This course is a requirement for the completion of a college skills certificate in American Sign Language.
+May be repeated once.
+SC the American sense of becoming a "democratic" nation.
+May not be repeated.
+SC LMC: GE: Social Science; GCR Ethnic/Multicultural Studies; DA from a socially inclusive, transcultural & interdisciplinary perspective.
 Students will be asked to acknowledge, properly define, & critically engage those issues and concerts most resonant, historically and currently, within ethnic memory.
 The ultimate goal of our study together is to gain deeper understanding of the unique heritage African Americans possess.
-Also to appreciate the pivotal role Blacks have played in founding and sustaining the American sense of becoming a "democratic" nation.
-May not be repeated.
-SC
+Also to appreciate the pivotal role Blacks have played in founding and sustaining